git-224/website-source/webpages/products.md

 ## Order and Payment methods
-1. Post a cheque or money order made out to '2/24 Battalion Association' to accompany the order to Treasurer, 2/24th Battalion Assoc.,<br>
+1. Post a cheque or money order made out to '2/24 Battalion Association' to accompany the order to
+-  Treasurer, 2/24th Battalion Assoc.,
-   19 Maree Court<br>
+-  19 Maree Court
-   Rowville, Vic  3178<br>
+-  Rowville, Vic  3178
 2. Electronic Orders - send an email (with details of order and recipient address) to <br>
-orders@2-24.battalion.org.au (post a cheque or complete a bank transfer – see belw)<br>
+-orders@2-24.battalion.org.au (post a cheque or complete a bank transfer – see belw)<br>
-  By bank transfer to: Account Name - The Australian Infantry Battalion Association, Inc. <br>
+- By bank transfer to: Account Name - The Australian Infantry Battalion Association, Inc. <br>
-  Commonwealth Bank of Australia: BSB 063 450  Account No. 1001 3626    <br>
+-  Commonwealth Bank of Australia: BSB 063 450  Account No. 1001 3626    <br>
-   Please include surname and the product you are purchasing in the details box when transferring electronically, and send a         confirmation email to the above email address.
+-  Please include surname and the product you are purchasing in the details box when transferring electronically, and send a         confirmation email to the above email address.

 * Prices include postage within Australia.